AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delete 1` deletes the 1st person in the tutor list.
+* `delete 1` deletes the 1st person in the displayed list.

 ### Clearing all entries : `clear`